 When it comes to closing a round of investments, how you present your company — specifically, how you present the documents that measure your company’s strengths and performance — is key.
-The goal, of course, is to present the most accurate and compelling picture of your company to a group of investors who see the value of investing in the business for potential profit.
+The goal, of course, is to present the most accurate and compelling picture of your company to a group of prospective investors who see the value of investing in the business for potential profit.

 A data room is the best platform to enable the secure sharing of sensitive data between parties that are in the process of investigating one another.
-Let’s have a look at the ways to leverage data rooms during the capital raising process, including best practices for setting it up, and what should and should not be shared.
+Let’s have a look at the ways to leverage data rooms during the fundraising process, including best practices for setting it up, and what should and should not be shared.

 • Legal structure and articles of incorporation